varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 obj.response
   The HTTP status message returned by the server.

-obj.cacheable
-  True if the object had beresp.cacheable.
-Unless you've forced delivery in your VCL obj.cacheable will always be true.

 obj.ttl
   The object's remaining time to live, in seconds. obj.ttl is writable.